JoeACars/propositional_logic_prover/README.md

 ### What is a logic?

 Speaking roughly, a *logic* is a set of rules which determine whether a given set of premises entails a given set of conclusions.
 For example, a standard form of argument is called *modus ponens*: if it is true that sentence 1 implies sentence 2, and sentence 1 is true, then it follows that sentence 2 is true.
-We usually write "sentence 1", "sentence 2" and so on as "p", "q", "r" etc, and we usually write "if p then q" as "p → q".
-In addition to →, we also write p ∧ q for "p and q", p ∨ q for "p or q" and ¬p for "not p".
-We also can use the turnstile symbol, ⊢, for "entails", so we can write modus ponens as follows:
+We usually write "sentence 1", "sentence 2" and so on as <code>p,q,r,...</code>, and we usually write "if p then q" as <code>p → q</code>.
+In addition to <code>→</code>, we also write <code>p ∧ q</code> for "p and q", <code>p ∨ q</code> for "p or q" and <code>¬p</code> for "not p".
+We also can use the turnstile symbol, <code>⊢</code>, for "entails", so we can write modus ponens as follows:

     p → q, p ⊢ q

-In formal logic, a set of premises e.g. { p → q, p } together with a set of conclusions e.g. { q } is called an "argument".
-A statement like the above with a turnstile in it is called a "validity statement", and says that the argument from { p → q, p } to { q } is "valid".
+In formal logic, a set of premises e.g. <code>{ p → q, p }</code> together with a set of conclusions e.g. <code>{ q }</code> is called an "argument".
+A statement like the above with a turnstile in it is called a "validity statement", and says that the argument from <code>{ p → q, p }</code> to <code>{ q }</code> is "valid".
 To say that an argument is valid roughly means that it's logically impossible for all the premises to be true and all the conclusions to be false.
 To get you more of a flavour, here are a few more arguments that are valid in Classical Propositional Logic:

            p ∧ q ⊢ p     (simplification)
              ¬¬p ⊢ p     (double negation elimination)
        p → q, ¬q ⊢ ¬p    (modus tollens)
     ¬(p ∨ q), ¬q ⊢ p     (modus tollendo ponens)

 In other places, you will see variations on this, but this is probably the most common notation, and we'll adopt it consistently here.
-We should also note that the arrow is sometimes called the "conditional", ∧ is called "conjunction", ∨ is called "disjunction" and ¬ is called "negation".
+We should also note that the arrow is sometimes called the "conditional operator", <code>∧</code> is called "conjunction", <code>∨</code> is called "disjunction" and <code>¬</code> is called "negation".

 ### Theorems